Our History

 Blue Spruce Kiwanis was founded in 1969 as an outgrowth of Evergreen Kiwanis.
 In 2015, Evergreen Kiwanis re-merged with Blue Spruce Kiwanis.
 We are back to a single club: Blue Spruce Kiwanis.

-Some of our events and projects include the Cornhole Tournament in AUgust, the downtown Evergreen Halloween Walk, the Christmas Walk, the Wilmot School Pancake Breakfast, the Soles4Souls shoe drive, Geneva Glen Camp clean up, the Evergreen Rodeo Pancake Breakfast, Triple Bypass aid station, Slacker Half Marathon aid station, wooden toy making, Highway 74 clean-up, and others.
+Some of our events and projects include the Cornhole Tournament in August, the downtown Evergreen Halloween Walk, the Christmas Walk, the Wilmot School Pancake Breakfast, the Soles4Souls shoe drive, maintaining the Kiwanis Cabin at Easter Seals Camp, the Evergreen Rodeo Pancake Breakfast, Triple Bypass aid station, Slacker Half Marathon aid station, Highway 74 clean-up, and others.

 Kiwanis International